Cedar Weight Loss

 • Legal and Regulatory Risks: The use of compounded versions of GLP-1 drugs has been the subject of regulatory scrutiny and legal challenges.
 I choose to avoid this uncertainty to protect myself and my patients.

 At Cedar Weight Loss, we believe in a highly personalized and medically comprehensive approach to your health journey.
-Here we are focused on your overall health and quality of life, not a number on a scale.
+Here we are focused on your overall health and quality of life, not a number on a scale nor a cost membership fee.
 Here's what sets us apart:

 • Experienced, One-on-One Care: You will work directly with a very experienced Family Nurse Practitioner (FNP).
 This means you receive individualized attention and a treatment plan tailored specifically to you, your health conditions and preferences, not a one-size-fits-all approach.